pschropp/CS50web-Proj1-bookreview/README.md

 5. Set the environment variable `DATABASE_URL` to be the URI of your database, which you should be able to see from the credentials page on Heroku.
 6. Run flask run to start up your Flask application.

+### Repository Structure <a name="structure"></a>
+Again, pay attention that there are two versions of the project on two different branches.
+Due to different files and folders no detailed description will be given here.

+For branch Proj1_ORM, the most important files are placed in the app folder.
+The main file, named bookreview.py, is placed in the root folder, as are supporting scripts and files (to initially populate the database with some reviews etc.).

+Also there are cached files etc., which, with today's knowledge would have been handled differently (.gitignore).

+app
+ ┣ static
+ ┃ ┣ bookicon.ico
+ ┃ ┗ styles.css
+ ┣ templates
+ ┃ ┣ bookdetails.html #details on each book
+ ┃ ┣ layout.html #main layout template
+ ┃ ┣ index.html #main page of the website
+ ┃ ┗ ...
+ ┗ run.py #File runs the webapp

+### Usage <a name="usage"></a>
+Browse to your website, depending on how you start / host the app, the url may vary.

+### License and Acknowledgements <a name="license"></a>
+Feel free to use the code in any way you like to.